thygate/stable-diffusion-webui-depthmap-script/README.md

 >Model `weights` will be downloaded automatically on first use and saved to /models/midas, /models/leres and /models/pix2pix

 ## Usage
-Select the "DepthMap vX.X.X" script from the script selection box in either txt2img or img2img.
+Select the "DepthMap vX.X.X" script from the script selection box in either txt2img or img2img, or go to the Depth tab.
 ![screenshot](options.png)

 The models can `Compute on` GPU and CPU, use CPU if low on VRAM.